-The Vermont Constitution gives the Supreme Court the responsibility to administer the Vermont Unified Court System.
+The Vermont Constitution gives the Supreme Court the responsibility to administer the Vermont unified court system, which is composed of all Vermont courts.
 The Supreme Court exercises its administrative authority collectively as a governing body.
 The Constitution also authorizes the Supreme Court to make rules regulating practice and procedure.
 The General Assembly has authority to revise rules adopted by the Court.
 The Supreme Court also has the power to discipline judges and attorneys, to license attorneys, and to regulate the practice of law.

 The Supreme Court appoints a State Court Administrator, who serves as the Chief Executive Officer of the Judiciary.
 She has responsibility for all budgetary and fiscal operations and personnel administration of all courts, boards, and agencies of the Vermont Judicial Branch.
-Her responsibilities include oversight of the administrative infrastructure of the Judiciary, including functions related to budget and finance, planning, appellate court administration, human resources and labor relations, information technology, court services and programs, court facilities and security, legal counsel, attorney regulation, and the relationship between the Judiciary and the Legislative and Executive branches of state government.
+Her responsibilities include oversight of the administrative infrastructure of the Judiciary, including functions related to budget and finance, planning, appellate court administration, human resources, personnel, and labor relations, information technology, court services and programs, court facilities and security, legal counsel, attorney regulation, and the relationship between the Judiciary and the Legislative and Executive branches of state government.

 The Supreme Court also appoints a Chief Superior Judge.
-He assigns the Superior Judges, Environmental Judges, child support Magistrates, Judicial Bureau Hearing Officer, and Assistant Judges to the trial court divisions, resolves attorney conflicts, and resolves complaints about the trial courts.
-The Chief Superior Judge assigns each of the judges to sit in each of the trial courts for a specific length of time, generally for a year.
-In the smaller counties, one judge may be assigned to sit in the Civil, Criminal, and Family divisions of the Vermont Superior Court concurrently, especially when all three divisions are located in the same building.
-In the larger counties, a different judge may sit in each of the trial court divisions.
+He assigns the Superior Judges, Environmental Judges, child support Magistrates, Judicial Bureau Hearing Officer, Judicial Master, and Assistant Judges to the trial court divisions, resolves attorney conflicts, and resolves complaints about the trial courts.
+The

+Chief Superior Judge assigns each of the Superior Judges to sit in each of the trial courts for a specific length of time, generally for a year.
+In the smaller counties, one Superior Judge may be assigned to sit in the Civil, Criminal, and Family divisions of the Vermont Superior Court concurrently, especially when all three divisions are located in the same building.
+In the larger counties, a different Superior Judge may sit in each of the trial court divisions.

-The State Court Administrator and Chief Superior Judge cooperate to ensure that the trial court system operates as efficiently as possible and to work toward the development of uniform and improved procedures in the trial courts.
+The State Court Administrator and Chief Superior Judge collaborate to ensure that the trial court system operates as efficiently as possible and to work toward the development of uniform and improved procedures in the trial courts.
 They also work together to oversee the development and implementation of judicial education, orientation, and mentoring programs.